whitneyburton/portfolios/students/1510/20151120-hector-huertas-m1.md

 ### Playing a Part

-I've gotten so much from the Turing Community that I feel in debt with them.
+I've gotten so much from the Turing Community that I feel in debt to them.
 This is how I tried to pay them back:

 * I pick any abandoned glasses I see when on my way to return mine.